 Christkindlemarket in Chicago, Illinois

-This is rated the most authentic Christmas market of its kind in America.
-Dates are November 15 through December 24, open daily from 11 am – 8 pm Sunday through Thursday and 11 am – 9 pm on Friday and Saturday.
+This is rated the most authentic when it comes to German Christmas Markets in America.
 The venue takes over the entirety of the Daley Plaza with a small village of cabins with vendors selling food, handmade gifts, clothing, ornaments and more.
 Glühwein (served in a souvenir mug), German food like knockwurst, döner and potato pancakes can be enjoyed while you shop for German gifts and gadgets.